Yosra1993/movies-app-react/README.md

 # Movies React Project

 This project is a React application that interacts with an API to fetch and display information about movies, actors, and directors.
-Below are the exercises and tasks to be accomplished in this project.

-## Exercices

-### Exercice 1

-Create a service to issue requests to the API to retrieve data.
-We need to be able to:

-- Retrieve all movies by page
-- Retrieve all actors or directors (Person) by page
-- Get a Person by its ID

-### Exercice 2

-Create a React component to display the first 3 movies in a table.
-This table must have simple borders.

-- Use the new component on the homepage.

-### Exercice 3

-- We want to get movies 3 by 3 with pagination.
-- We need a button to load the next 3 movies.
-- The button needs to disappear when all the movies have been retrieved.

-### Exercice 4

-- We would like to display actors and directors by name and not only their own IDs.

 ## API Documentation